- Conditions We Treat

 You have the right to restrict how and with whom we share the personal information in your records that identifies you.
 This must be noted explicitly within your records in order that all healthcare professionals and staff treating and involved with you are aware of your decision.
 By choosing this option, you should be mindful that it may make the provision of treatment or care more difficult or unavailable.
 You can also change your mind at any time about a disclosure decision.

-Receiving communications from Aspen Healthcare and updating your preferences
+Receiving communications from Nova Healthcare and updating your preferences

 When attending our facilities for an outpatient appointment or a procedure you may be asked to confirm that we have an accurate email address, contact number and/or mobile telephone number for you.
 This can be used to provide appointment details via email, SMS text messages and automated calls to advise you of appointment times, with your consent.